Nicolás Zamora

 Nicolás Villegas Zamora (10 September 1875 – 14 September 1914) was a Methodist minister who is credited with the foundation of the first indigenous evangelical church in the Philippines, known as the Iglesia Evangelica Metodista en las Islas Filipinas.
-Zamora is also recognized as the first Filipino Protestant minister in the Philippines.
+Zamora is also recognized as the first native Filipino Protestant minister in the Philippines.

 Early life and career

 Zamora was born in Binondo, Manila on 10 September 1875.
 His mother was Estefania Villegas; his father, Paulino Zamora, is regarded as the first Filipino Protestant in the Philippines.
 Nicolás was a nephew of Father Jacinto Zamora, one of the three priests collectively called Gomburza executed after being implicated to the 1872 Cavite mutiny.
 He was first educated under Father Pedro Serrano in Intramuros, and then pursued higher education at Ateneo Municipal de Manila with the aid of his godfather, Pablo Zamora.
 From Ateneo he had earned his Bachelor of Arts degree.
 Zamora then took up law as his master's degree prerequisite for priesthood at the University of Santo Tomas, but his schooling was interrupted by the outbreak of the Philippine Revolution in 1896.
 Meanwhile, his father Paulino was exiled by the Spanish government for suspected involvement in the Revolution.

 He served as a Teniente Mayor (Chief Lieutenant) in the Philippine Revolutionary Army under the command of General Gregorio del Pilar.
 By this time, Zamora had been secretly reading the Bible, and this convinced him of father’s Protestant faith.
 Thus, after the return of his father from exile in 1898, they began preaching activities even before the arrival of American Protestant missionaries.